Henaccount/Plant-3D-Batch-exporttoautocad/README.md

 PnIdBatchExportToAutoCAD – exports PnID files, destination selection by file dialog

-BatchExportToAutoCADHL – exports 3d files, destination by text input, this is good for batching the command
+BatchExportToAutoCADHL – exports 3d files, destination by text input, this is good for batching the command, e.g.:

+<pre>batchexporttoautocadhl "D:\Downloads\metric2023\Plant 3D Models" "D:\Downloads\test"</pre>

+(command "sourcefolder of Plant 3D models" "destination folder of exported AutoCAD")

 PnIdBatchExportToAutoCADHL – exports PnID files, destination by text input, this is good for batching the command